sparkflows/sparkflows-docs/docs/installation-upgrading/configuring-https-fire-server.rst

       [no]:  yes
     Enter key password for <sparkflows>
             (RETURN if same as keystore password): Press the return key or Type and note down the password

-Replace the ``keystore.jks`` in the conf directory with your newly generated one, and update ``keystore.properties`` with the new password.

 .. note::  When the keystore is updated, the password also has to be updated in case it changes.